-Paris is the birth city of fashion and the capital of luxury lifestyle.
-Because of this, we present you the 10 best French fashion designers of all times from Paris.
+Paris is the birth city of fashion and the capital of the luxury lifestyle.
+Because of this, we present you with the 10 best French fashion designers of all times from Paris.

 The majority of the greatest fashion designers and biggest names of haute couture like Coco Chanel, Yves Saint Laurent, Louis Vuitton or Jean-Paul Gaultier are from the French capital.
 As you know, France has been notorious as one of the most artistic countries for many years, and it is obvious that fashion isn’t excluded.

 Beginning his career in 1970 at Pierre Cardin, Jean-Paul Gaultier launched his own label in 1976.
 In a move characteristic of his position in French fashion as something of an enfant terrible, in 1997 Jean-Paul Gaultier entered the world of haute couture and become a fashion icon and master.

 Gabrielle ‘Coco’ Chanel learned the skill of sewing from the nuns in the orphanage, a skill that proves to be useful as she opens her first store in 1910.
 At first, she started off with hat making, but soon enough made comfortable clothing for women, a revolution for that time.

 This fashion designer left for Paris at the age of 17, where he was able to show Michele Brunhoff, director of French Vogue, his drawings and she published them directly.
 During his time at fashion school, he was introduced to Christian Dior and Yves worked at Dior for a long time.
 In 1961 he set up his own house as a French clothing brand and introduced his famous ‘Le Smoking’ only five years later.